-Now when creating a Gmail mail merge campaign, you can suppress recipients based on how many days it has been since they last received an email from you.
-This is an enhancement to the Suppression feature which also allows you to suppress email addresses that received past email campaigns.
+When creating a Gmail mail merge campaign, you can suppress recipients based on how many days it has been since they last received an email from you.

-Why would you want to suppress based on number of days since the last email?
+Why suppress based on number of days since the last email?

 In this case, it would be much easier to set the suppression based on number of days since an email was last received.
 If I started my cold prospect campaigns 3 days ago, I could just set my Suppression Days value to 3, and that would ensure that I don’t send again to anyone that has already received an email from me.

-You may be interested in reading how to suppress based on recipients of a prior email campaign.
+You may be interested in reading how to suppress based on recipients of a prior email campaign or based on domains and/or specific email addresses.
 Lastly, you can also create a dynamic suppression list from a Google Sheets spreadsheet.

 Email marketing, cold email, and mail merge all in one tool — that works inside Gmail